feroult/bigdag/README.md

 ### Options

-- `--folder`: Path to the DAG folder.
+- `-f`, `--folder`: Path to the DAG folder.
+Defaults to the current directory.
-- `--project`: Google Cloud project ID.
+- `-p`, `--project`: Google Cloud project ID.
+Defaults to the `BIGDAG_PROJECT_ID` environment variable if not provided.
-- `--dataset`: Name of the dataset.
+- `-d`, `--dataset`: Name of the dataset.
+This option is required.
-- `--recreate`: Recreate the dataset if it exists.
+- `-r`, `--recreate`: Recreate the dataset and all objects if it exists.
-- `--dry`: Print the commands without executing them.
+- `-dr`, `--dry-run`: Print the commands without executing them.
 - `-v`, `--verbose`: Enable verbose output.
+- `object_ids`: Optional list of object IDs to process.
+If not provided, all objects in the DAG will be processed.

 ## Example DAG Folder